HEALTH AND VACCINATION

 Most international airlines have strict restrictions on the size and weight of luggage.
 Please see table below.
 Baggage allowances within China are restricted to 20kg and please take this weight as your guideline.

-Extra luggage is subject to surcharge and China Holidays recommends clients travel light in order to have enough space for any shopping on your travels.
+Extra luggage is subject to surcharge and China Holidays (UK) Ltd. recommends clients travel light in order to have enough space for any shopping on your travels.

 X-rays machines in mainland China are film safe.
 The handling of luggage however can be rough so please bring a sturdy case with a lock.